gswashington/windowsserverdocs/WindowsServerDocs/administration/windows-commands/cprofile.md

 The cprofile command is deprecated and may not be supported in later versions of Windows.

-Terminal Services is renamed Remote Desktop Services.
+Terminal Services is renamed to Remote Desktop Services.
 For more information, see [Welcome to Remote Desktop Services](../../remote/remote-desktop-services/welcome-to-rds.md).